xjmusic/xjmusic/README.md

     bin/props

-The default environment variables are in the file **/default.env** which is copied to a new file **/.env** on project setup.
-Developers modify their local .env file with private keys and configuration.
-The .env is never committed to the repository.
+The default java properties are in the file **/default.env** which is copied to a new file **/runtime.env** on project setup.
+Developers modify their local runtime.env file with private keys and configuration.
+The runtime.env file is never committed to the repository.
 The **default.env** file is kept up-to-date with all environment variables expected by **bin/common/bootstrap**.

 ## Run local platform in Docker containers